 If I told you that Leonardo Da Vinci once owned a vineyard and that it’s still within the centre of Milan, you might struggle to believe me.
 I wasn’t convinced either, but there it is.
 Admittedly it’s a small vineyard but it’s close to the Last Supper and is the place where the famous painter would retreat for a glass of wine after a day of working on the painting.
 La dolce vita, huh?

 How to do it: You can read more about Leonardo Da Vinci’s vineyard here.
 You can check out visitor information here.
 Just got one day in Milan?
 I’ve included Leonardo Da Vinci’s Vineyard so high up the list because it’s close to the Last Supper.
 If you’re pressed for time, skip it.
 I still haven’t visited.

 4. Climb to the top of the Duomo di Milano

 My favourite part about the Duomo is the ability to climb to the top of it.
 Milan isn’t the prettiest city you’ll see sprawling in front of you but fortunately getting up close to those intricate spires more than makes up for it.
-And that’s what makes this one of the top things to do in Milan.

 How to do it: the cheapest way is to book tickets directly through the museum website here.
 Buy the Duomo Pass Stairs ticket for €13 (plus €1.65 fees).
 This allows you to get roof access via the stairs.
 There are 169 steps in total so it’s one of Italy’s easier duomo climbs.
 (Said confidently by the girl who hiked Florence’s 3 towers in one day).
 I saw people 8 times my age doing the climb including a couple of nun’s somehow not sweating under their habits.